This post may contain affiliate links. Learn more.

 - If you do spill liquid on your suede boots, apply talcum powder (or cornmeal) to the stained area after first wiping it dry with a clean cloth.
 Let your boots set overnight after applying the powder and then use a suede brush to remove it the next day.

 - Another method for removing stains from your suede boots is to use a kneaded eraser or emery board to sand off the scuffs and stains.
 If this method flattens the suede or makes it look well-worn or old, use a toothbrush (clean and without the toothpaste, of course) to bring the texture back.

 - Regular use of a suede brush will help keep your Chukka boots to retain their soft texture.
 Brush the surface gently in the direction of the fibers.

 - It’s a good idea to use a protective spray specially formulated for suede because it prevents water damage and preserves the suede’s color and texture.
 Cover the entire boot with a light layer of spray (using too much may affect the boot’s texture and color).

-Chukka boots and Chelsea boots are sometimes thought to be one in the same – except they’re not the same.
-True, they have a similar look, but there are distinct differences and they even have different, yet distinct histories.
+Chukka boots and Chelsea boots are sometimes thought to be one and the same – except they’re not the same.
+True, they have a similar look, but there are distinct differences, and they even have different, yet distinct histories.

 Chukka boots work well with almost any style, although fashion experts say they look better with narrow-legged pants.
 While the uppers usually come in suede or calfskin, soles of Chukka boots consist of rubber.
 Both sections tend to come in contrasting colors.